Partial List of Features

 Empowers your customers to find people in your organization easily and connect directly to their extension.

-The conference room feature of the system works to create a meeting room whereby users (both internally and externally) can call in and talk to one another.
-Conference rooms can be moderated by an admin user, and as well can be password protected to prevent unwanted callers from accessing it.
+The conference room feature of the system works to create a meeting room where users (both internal and external) can call in and talk to one another.
+Conference rooms can be moderated by an admin user, and can be password protected to prevent unwanted callers from accessing it.
 The conference room can be accessed by users internally by dialing the conference room access number.
 The conference room can be accessed by external users by entering a numerical code after dialing a number.

 For example, your conference room can be linked to your IVR message without anyone ever knowing.
 A caller would dial your regular business number, and once they reached the IVR message, they would enter the access code (#XXX) followed by the password, and they would be connected to the conference room.

-Conference’s can easily be setup by contacting one or more parties via extension dialing.
-This conference, however, has restricted functionality, and may not work with outside parties.
+Conferences can easily be setup by contacting one or more parties via extension dialing.
+This type of conference, however, has restricted functionality and may not work with outside parties.

 Customer Relationship Management (CRM)*

-Dictation is a useful feature which allows a user to record audio from their phone.
+Dictation is a useful feature that allows a user to record audio from their phone.
 The recording can then be sent to any email address specified to be listened to later.